Kirza: History

-The basic technology used to produce kirza has not seen any major change since 1941.
-However, kirza has remained in production in the Soviet Union, modern Russia, and in several other countries.
+Kirza has remained in production in Russia and in several other countries.
 About 85% of the kirza produced in Russia is used in military boots (including modern combat boots).
 Most modern kirza boots are produced from a combination of 85% kirza and 15% of specially prepared natural leather (the so-called yuft or Russia leather).
 About 150 million pairs of kirza footwear have been produced up to the present day.